ammaskid/ai-hand-detection-Abhinav-Krishna-SB-ammas_kid/README.md

 ## ✌️ Credits
 https://www.instagram.com/ammas_kid/
-Kindly inbox me if you have any ideas for the next update.
+Kindly inbox me if you have any ideas for the next update...